 Expectations How we will meet the Expectations (Minimum Requirements) Key Contributor Deliverables Procedures are established for effectively dealing with community enquiries and complaints.
 In adherence to EPR EMF4 related to the operations of our projects.
 This process is not applicable to disputes referred for resolution under contractual arrangements or for employment-related disputes.
-Stakeholder and Community Engagement team Procedures delivered and verified in CCEP
+Resolving complaints at the earliest opportunity in a way that respects and values the person's feedback, can be one of the most important factors in recovering team Functional Manager(s) Procedures delivered and verified in CCEP

-Expectations How we will meet the Expectations (Minimum Requirements) Key Contributor Deliverables The system applies to all staff receiving or managing complaints from the public made to or about us, regarding our services, staff, and complaint handling.
+Expectations How we will meet the Expectations (Minimum Requirements) Key Contributor Deliverables made to or about us, regarding our services, staff, and complaint handling.
 Enquiries and complaints are recorded, acknowledged, and resolved in a timely manner as per EPR EMF4.
 Project Enquiries and Complaints Consultation Manager will be used as the register for all complaints and enquiries.
 At a minimum, the following information will be recorded: Interactions via the project number Interactions via the project email address Interactions received via the project webpage Interactions in person Interactions via all other means.
-Spark Contractors will resolve all complaints, enquiries, or contacts where they refer to an issue directly related to the works adhere to the agreed escalation process notify the PM immediately (for a complaint) or within 24 hours (for all other classifications) if the complaint, enquiry, or contact cannot be resolved or if not directly relevant to Stakeholder and Community Engagement Manager Stakeholder and Community Engagement team Functional Manager(s) NELP enquiry and complaints procedures adhered to.
+Spark Contractors will resolve all complaints, enquiries, or contacts where they refer to an issue directly related to the works adhere to the agreed escalation process notify the PM immediately (for a complaint) or within 24 hours (for all other classifications) if the complaint, enquiry, or contact cannot be resolved or if not directly relevant to the works.
+All information Captured will be managed in accordance with privacy policies.
+Complaints and enquiries will be incorporated into monthly reporting and used to identify current and emerging issues that require action.
+Outstanding enquiries and issues will be discussed at weekly project team meetings.
+As per the project scope requirements, all complaints will include: 1. names (where provided); 2. contact details (where provided); 3. time and date of enquiry; 4. nature of enquiry; and 5. response provided; Stakeholder and Community Engagement Manager Stakeholder and Community Engagement team Functional Manager(s) NELP enquiry and complaints procedures adhered to.
 Monthly report of all enquiries and complaints.
-Maintain all correspondence in Consultation Manager
+Maintain all correspondence in Consultation Manager The Principal Package team will notify the State within 2 hours of receiving or becoming aware of any:

-Expectations How we will meet the Expectations (Minimum Requirements) Key Contributor Deliverables The Principal Package team will notify the State within 2 hours of receiving or becoming aware of any: Significant community and Stakeholder issues related to the Works (including issues that will likely lead to impacting the project's reputation and safety matters); Enquiries that may affect the projects reputation; Complaints received, including the information collected on the Consultation Manager Stakeholder Management Database as set out in section 11.6(b), as well as: a.
-The location to which the complaint relates; and b.
-The method of contact; c.
-Always comply with the North East Link Privacy Policy and any associated policies and notify the State immediately of any suspected breaches of privacy or Personal Information held by the State or the Principa Contractor.
+Expectations How we will meet the Expectations (Minimum Requirements) Key Contributo r Deliverables Significant community and Stakeholder issues related to the Works (including issues that will likely lead to impacting the project's reputation and safety matters); Enquiries that may affect the projects reputation; Complaints received, including the information collected on the Consultation Manager Stakeholder Management Database as set out in section 11.6(b), as well as: The location to which the complaint relates; and b.
+The method of contact; and c.
+Always comply with the North East Link Privacy Policy and any associated policies and notify the State immediately of any suspected breaches of privacy or Personal Information held by the State or the Principal Contractor.